upsidedownlabs/upsidedownlabs.github.io/kits/diy-neuroscience/pro/index.rst

 Using gel electrodes
 ++++++++++++++++++++++

-1. Connect the BioAmp cable to gel electrodes,
+1. Snap the BioAmp Cable connected to BioAmp EXG Pill to gel electrodes.
-2. Peel the plastic backing from electrodes
+2. Peel the plastic backing from electrodes.
-3. Place the IN+ and IN- cables on the arm near the ulnar nerve & REF (reference) at the back of your hand as shown in the connection diagram.
+3. Place the IN+ and IN- cables on the left arm near the ulnar nerve & REF (reference) at the back of your left hand as shown below.
+4. Now snap the BioAmp Cable connected to Muscle BioAmp Shield to gel electrodes.
+5. Peel the plastic backing from electrodes.
+6. Place the IN+ and IN- cables on the right arm near the ulnar nerve & REF (reference) at the back of your right hand as shown below.

 .. todo:: add graphics of both hands

 Using Muscle BioAmp Band
 +++++++++++++++++++++++++

-1. Connect the BioAmp cable to Muscle BioAmp Band in a way such that IN+ and IN- are placed on the arm near the ulnar nerve & REF (reference) on the far side of the band.
+1. Snap the BioAmp Cable connected to BioAmp EXG Pill on Muscle BioAmp Band in a way such that IN+ and IN- are placed on the left arm near the ulnar nerve & REF (reference) on the far side of the band.
+2. Snap the BioAmp Cable connected to Muscle BioAmp Shield on Muscle BioAmp Band in a way such that IN+ and IN- are placed on the right arm near the ulnar nerve & REF (reference) on the far side of the band.
-2. Now put a small drop of electrode gel between the skin and metallic part of BioAmp cable to get the best results.
+3. Now put a small drop of electrode gel between the skin and metallic parts of BioAmp Cables to get the best results.

    **Tutorial on how to use the band:**